bayes-rr-parlai-arp/nltk-parlai-prototype/README.md

 - this prototype is devided into 3 parts:
 - __main__.py: interactive with 3 models, getting user input and output the response
 - RRagent.py: the agent class, which is used to respond the question and detect the conversation condition
-- verbdetect.py: the verb and noun detection function, which is used to detect the verb and noun in the user input
+- pos_tag.py: the verb and noun and adj detection function, which is used to detect the verb and noun and adj in the asnwers

-ashely 03 aug 2022
+ashely/shijun 23 aug 2022

+### installation
+pip install -r requirements.txt